noxworld-dev/opennox/README.md

 No assets, texts, artwork or other media from the original game(s) is included in this project.
 We do not condone piracy in any way, shape or form and encourage users to legally own the original game.

-The video game "Nox" is copyright :copyright: 2000 Westwood Studios.
+The video game "Nox" is copyright © 2000 Westwood Studios.
 All Rights Reserved.
 Westwood Studios is a trademark or registered trademark of Electronic Arts in the U.S. and/or other countries.
 All rights reserved.

+The source code provided in this repository is licenced under the [GNU General Public License version 3](<https://www.gnu.org/licenses/gpl-3.0.html>).
+Please see the accompanying LICENSE file.